ucb243-fall16-mfa/india/slides/slides.md

 ========================================================
 ![](slides-figure/step3.png)

-In this step, each table is divided it's (Note: its?) first singular value and each observation can also be weighted.
+In this step, each table is divided it's first singular value and each observation can also be weighted.
 (This can be thought of as analogous to scaling variables by their variance.)

 Step 5.
-Compute a generalized singular value composition on the combined table (Note: Add a point at the end to be consistent?)
+Compute a generalized singular value composition on the combined table
 ========================================================
 ![](slides-figure/step5.png)